cquinone/Comp_phys/README.md

 * Dynamics.go is a 2-D molecular dynamics simulation in a box using a Lennard Jones potential, a cut-off distance, periodic boundary conditions, and the minimum image convention.
 It outputs a file with tab separated columns of the kinetic and potential energy at each time step.
 Requires input file that has particle number, box size, and all particle starting positions / velocities in x and y.

+* Pendulum.py solves for the dynamics of a driven and damped pendulum via the Euler, Cromer, and Verlet methods.
+It outputs files with the angle and angular velocity of the pendulum at each time step, for each method.
+Requires matplotlib.

 * Res.go is a Go program that calculates the 2-D relativistic kinematics resulting from 2 particles colliding.
 Requires draw2d package.

 * Finite methods is a python program that uses finite element analysis to determine the final temperature on a bar